Your Comprehensive Guide to Closing Sales without Looking Like Just another Insurance Salesperson

 If you have the capabilities to create videos explaining your policies, it’s a good idea to do so.

-Once you have every product outlined in multiple formats, you will be prepared to offer the most useful deliverable to your client.
+Once you have every product outlined in multiple formats, you will be ready to offer the most helpful deliverable to your client.

 If your client prefers video, send a link to your video (you can easily host it on YouTube or Vimeo).